The Methodist Church Tower Hamlets

 A reflection from the superintendent minister (22nd March)

 ONE thing we can all do is to continue to pray - pray for our churches, our churches’ work, our families and friends, our neighbours and those who persecute us.
-We may find some ways in which we can pray together during the coming weeks - especially at Easter.
 Please take care of yourselves, follow good advice (medical and spiritual!) and let us know if you need help.
 One thing that almost all of us have, and will have, is access to a phone.
 At the beginning of Philippians, Paul speaks of being ‘imprisoned for Christ’.
-Although we are not actually imprisoned, as I write this I am acutely aware of how important physical connection is to us all.
+Although we are not actually imprisoned, I am acutely aware of how important physical connection is to us all.
 It seems as if we will have to live our lives with restrictions and challenges, some of which are like being under house arrest.
 Perhaps as Christians we will all need to take a lead from Paul’s perseverance and faith and, as we adapt to these new circumstances, my prayer is that we will continue to rejoice, speak with boldness and proclaim Christ with love. – with grace and peace to you all, the Rev'd John Hayes

-Following guidance from the government on social distancing measures, and the Methodist Church’s subsequent decision to “recommend that worship services in Methodist Churches be suspended for the time being”, (See website) we are suspending all worship services, groups, meetings and activities where people gather together in our churches.
+(See Methodist website) We are suspending all worship services, groups, meetings and activities where people gather together in our churches.
 We shall support people through phone calls and help whilst the suspension remains in place.
 Pastoral care will be offered by phone, email and appropriate social media.
-We encourage everyone (staff, volunteers and members) to advise us of anyone who needs help, especially the vulnerable or self-isolating.
-We shall need volunteers to help with this work whilst the suspension is in place.
+We encourage everyone to advise us of anyone who needs help, especially the vulnerable or self-isolating.

 Andrew Brown, Circuit Executive Officer.
 John Hayes, Superintendent Minister